 We went on to write a number of other books related to hiking, the outdoors, and travel together, and I wrote Hiking and Backpacking: Essential Skills to Advanced Techniques and my latest, Hiking Tennessee.
 I am currently in the process of revising our “Best of the Appalachian Trail” books.

-The books they co-authored include The Best of the Appalachian Trail: Day Hikes, The Best of the Appalachian Trail: Overnight Hikes, Kids Outdoors, Touring the Backroads of North and South Georgia, Georgia Outdoors and The Guide to the Blue Ridge Parkway.
+The books we co-authored include The Best of the Appalachian Trail: Day Hikes, The Best of the Appalachian Trail: Overnight Hikes, Kids Outdoors, Touring the Backroads of North and South Georgia, Georgia Outdoors and The Guide to the Blue Ridge Parkway.
 I have also supplied writing and photography to a variety of regional, national and international magazines.

 We have appeared on CNN and numerous local TV and talk radio shows, and were guests, along with our daughter, Griffin, on the Discovery Channel’s series, “Go For It.”
 For more than two years, we hosted a weekly online chat on long distance hiking for Backpacker magazine on America Online.

 I have served as the editor of the Old Dominion Sierran, The Brunswick News lifestyle section and Georgia’s Coastal Illustrated.
 I was also a contributing editor for Outdoor Traveler, Mid-Atlantic Region.

 I continue to work as an author and writer.
 In addition to non-fiction, I have been working on fiction–both short stories and novels.
-Her first novel, Redemption, was published in 2011 by Low Country Press.
+My first novel, Redemption, was published in 2011 by Low Country Press.
 And I have also written a fantasy trilogy, The Hallowed Treasures Saga.
-The first two books in the series are available at Amazon, Barnes & Noble, and elsewhere; the final book is written and will be published this summer.
+All three books in the series are available at Amazon, Barnes & Noble, and elsewhere.

 I am a Tertiary in the Third Order, Society of Saint Francis, a certified labyrinth facilitator and I am involved in promoting spirituality through leading retreats and through dreamwork.

 I am also an avid traveler who enjoys exploring both here in the United States and abroad.
-Trips have included hiking from the Mediterranean to the Sea of Galilee, biking from Amsterdam to Texel, and most recently trips to the Western Fjords in Iceland, and two weeks spent along the Wild Atlantic Way in Ireland, and hiking the nearly 70 miles of Saint Cuthbert’s Way in England and Scotland.
+Trips have included hiking from the Mediterranean to the Sea of Galilee, biking from Amsterdam to Texel, and most recently trips to the Western Fjords in Iceland, two weeks spent along the Wild Atlantic Way in Ireland, and hiking the nearly 70 miles of Saint Cuthbert’s Way in England and Scotland.